tedneward/TicTacToe/README.md

 Try building/running it for web

-Varying board sizes (which will require drawing the board from scratch or something, as well as calculating the click/touch areas dynamically based on the number of squares)
+Varying board sizes (which will require drawing the board from scratch)

 Provide an AI?